merely-useful/py-rse/index.md

 >
 > We won't do it in this case
 > (because it would break links/references from earlier in the book),
-> but now that we've decided to name our package is `pyzipf`,
+> but now that we've decided to name our package `pyzipf`,
 > we would normally update the name of our GitHub repository to match.
 > After changing the name at the GitHub website,
 > we would need to update our `git remote` so that our